Adityaverma6860/Full_Stack_Crud/README.md

 A dynamic web application that allows users to perform Create, Read, Update, and Delete (CRUD) operations seamlessly.
 Built with Node.js and Express.js for backend processing, MySQL as the database, and AJAX for real-time interaction, it ensures a fast and interactive user experience.

 Table of Contents

 Step 1 – Initiate a node js server

 Step 2 – Create your first API

-Step 3 – Let’s create database
+Step 3 – create database

 Step 4 – Connect database with backend

 Step 5 – Setting up frontend

 Step 6 – Form Validation (Frontend)

 Step 7 – Create Operation using Ajax

 Step 8 – Read Operation using Ajax

 Step 9 – Adding count at the top

-Step 10 – Delete Operation using Ajax with count update Step 11 – Update Operation using Ajax
+Step 10 – Delete Operation using Ajax with count update

-Step 12 – Checking if detail already present in database
+Step 11 – Update Operation using Ajax

 Key Features:
 1. User Management: